titus-360/AgencifyAssessmentFinal/README.md

 **Challenges Faced**

-I encountered issues with Docker installation, which affected the planned use of SQLite 3.
+It was a challenge installing and setting up docker and meet the deadline, which affected the planned use of SQLite 3.
 To keep the project moving forward, I decided to use MySQL as an alternative for testing purposes.

 _**Frontend REGEX Validation Results:**_